Billing Engineer

 • Reinforcing steel bars are often used in concrete to improve its tensile strength.

-Q13.
-What is mode of measurement for plaster work?
+Q. What is the mode of measurement for plaster work?

 Ans.